 More detailed information on our sensors can be found on the Telecare page.

 For someone recently been discharged from hospital we may be able to provide a community alarm free of charge for a period of six weeks to help them settle back in at home.
 After this period our standard charges apply depending on the equipment used.

 A community alarm and pendent costs just £4.90 per week for around the clock peace of mind.
 Telecare sensors are available for a small additional monthly charge.
 Payment is made by monthly direct debit and clients or nominated family members can be responsible for payments.

 It may be possible to have a community alarm funded through adult social care.
 To request an assessment and find out more contact Surrey County Council.

 Complete our community alarms request form and a member of staff will be in touch.
-Alternatively contact the community alrm team by emailing email@example.com or calling 01932 425865 to discuss your enquiry.
+Alternatively contact the community alarm team by emailing firstname.lastname@example.org or calling 01932 425865 to discuss your enquiry.